oauthstuff/draft-oauth-rar/main.md

 * `sub`: conveys the user on which behalf the client is asking for payment initation
 * `txn`: transaction id used to trace the transaction across the services of provider `example.com`
-* `debtorAccount`: API-specific element containing the debtor account as selected by the user during the authorization process.
+* `debtorAccount`: API-specific element containing the debtor account.
+In the example, this account was not passed in the authorization details but selected by the user during the authorization process.
 The field `user_role` conveys the role the user has with respect to this particuar account.
 In this case, she is the owner.
 This data is used for access control at the payment API (the RS).

 ## Token Introspection Request